 The outcome measurement study (OMS) is designed to assess the degree to which the CFI's investment in research infrastructure is a critical contributing factor in the realization of five outcomes: strategic research planning, research capacity, highly qualified personnel, research productivity and innovation.
-It helps demonstrate to the CFI Board of Directors, the Government of Canada, the Canadian public, and other key stakeholders the extent to which the CFI is achieving its national objectives.
-The OMS also provides information for evaluation and planning purposes.

-The OMS is conducted in partnership with participating institutions and is different from a typical merit-review process.
-No funding is contingent on the findings, nor are the findings used to rank research activities or institutions.
-The methodology involves an indepth questionnaire - incorporating both quantitative and qualitative data - which is completed by the institution and then validated by a visiting international expert panel.
+The OMS is conducted in partnership with participating institutions and is different from a typical merit-review process in that its primary objective is learning.
+The scope of the OMS is unique because it looks across an institution and a specific theme rather than examining an individual project or program.
+The methodology involves an in-depth questionnaire - incorporating both quantitative and qualitative data - that is completed by the institution and then validated by a visiting international panel of experts.
 The panel's report is the key output of the exercise.
+More details about the OMS are available at www.innovation.ca/en/AboutUs/Evaluation.